MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-bookmarks.md

 In this release of **personal bookmarks**, there are a few considerations and limitations to keep in mind.

 - The bookmark captures the state of the page at the time the bookmark was created.
 When someone selects the bookmark, Power BI attempts to show them that bookmark in its original report state.
 However, there are situations where showing the bookmark isn't possible.
-For example, if the report owner changes the name of a field that is used by the bookmark, Power BI will no longer be able to display visuals, filters, or slicers that use that field.
+For example, if the report owner changes the name of a field that is used by the bookmark, Power BI will no longer display visuals, filters, or slicers that use that field.
 Certain visuals will display no data for the renamed field.
 Filtered or sliced visuals will revert to the default view.

 - Most Power BI custom visuals should work well with personal bookmarking.
 If you run into trouble with bookmarking and a Power BI custom visual, contact the creator of that visual, and ask them to add support for bookmarks.

-- Generally, your personal bookmarks won't be affected if the report *designer* updates or republishes the report.
-However, if the designer makes major changes to the report, such as removing fields used by a personal bookmark, then you'll receive an error message the next time you attempt to open that bookmark.
+- Generally, your personal bookmarks aren't affected if the report *designer* updates or republishes the report.
+However, if the designer makes major changes to the report, such as removing fields used by a personal bookmark, you'll receive an error message the next time you attempt to open that bookmark.

 - This feature is supported in the Power BI mobile apps for iOS and Android tablets and in the Power BI Windows app.
 It isn't supported in the Power BI mobile apps for phones.
 However, any change to a visual you save in a personal bookmark while in the Power BI service is respected in all the Power BI mobile apps.